NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 ### The Power of .NET Async Methods

 You will notice that the above calls have the `await` keyword prefixing them.
 This is how you call an `async` method in C#.
 All of HoloNET, HoloOASIS & OASIS API methods are async methods.
 This simply means that they do not block the calling thread so if this is running on a UI thread it will not freeze the UI.
-Using the `await` keyword allows you to call an `async` method as if it was a syncronsous one.
+Using the `await` keyword allows you to call an `async` method as if it was a synchronous one.
 This means it will not call the next line until the async method has returned.
 The power of this is that you no longer need to use lots of messy callback functions cluttering up your code as has been the pass with async programming.
-The code path is also a lot easier to follow and manitain.
+The code path is also a lot easier to follow and maintain.

 Read more here:
 https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/